 Tom Wham served honorably in the United States navy for four years.
 He is a Vietnam veteran that served aboard a communications vessel in the gulf of Tonkin.
 After many years as informational technology specialist at the Lake Geneva library, he retired in 2003.
 Tom continues to design games today.

-Skip has numerous role-playing game credits, and has dabbled in many other things.
-When not contriving dire plots to bedevil role-players, Skip putters in his vegetable garden and orchard (which keep many deer and rabbits fed), and works to reclaim the fields around the farmhouse from the obstinate weeds that blanket them.
-He also paints toy miniature figures.
+Skip has numerous role-playing game credits, most notably as co-author of the D&D 3rd Edition game.
+He’s recently published work through Goodman Games, Schwalb Entertainment, and Hammerdog Games.
+When not contriving dire plots to bedevil role-players, Skip putters in his vegetable garden and orchard (which keep many deer and rabbits fed), and works to reclaim the fields around the farmhouse he shares with Penny, his wife, from the obstinate weeds that blanket them.
+He also paints miniature figures.

-The Williams house is the site of an annual Christmas cookie bake that draws friends from both sides of the Atlantic; it’s also the permanent home to a growing pride of unruly house cats.
+These days, the Williams house is located in western Wisconsin, where it remains the site of an annual Christmas cookie bake that draws friends from both sides of the Atlantic; it’s also the permanent home to an ever-growing pride of unruly house cats.